Our Community Outreach:

 The Green Girls program started as an all girls FLL team in the fall of 2010 to promote STEM to girls in elementary school.
 Mid-season the girls presented their robot and research project to a group of technical women and Rick King, the COO of Thomson Reuters.
 He was so impressed with the girls he has continued to support them financially since then.
 The team competed in FLL for 3 years earning multiple awards at the regional and state tournaments.

-In 2013 the Green Girls FLL team graduated to FTC by joining the Eagan Robotics High School Program.
-We are the were the only all girls FTC team out of 10 teams.
+In 2013 the Green Girls FLL team graduated to FTC.
+We are were the only all girls FTC team out of 10 teams.
 We then added two new members on our team.

 Eagan Robotics and specifically the Green Girls team are much more than a robotics team..
 The team, its program and its partners (High Tech Kids, Pacer, Pearson, Thomson Reuters, Stellar, Google, etc.) have worked tirelessly to promote STEM and FIRST, teach students new skills, encourage girls and create a thriving organization.